viamrobotics/docs/docs/services/motion.md

 ## Motion Profile Constraints

-Currently (18 October 2022), there is no built in, top level way to specify different constraints.
+Currently (October 18, 2022), there is no built in, top level way to specify different constraints.
-However, several have been pre-programmed and are accessible when using the Go RDK or the Python SDK by passing a string naming the constraint to "motion_profile" via the `extra` parameter, along with individual algorithm variables.
+However, several have been pre-programmed and are accessible when using the Go RDK or the Python SDK by passing a string naming the constraint to "motion_profile" using the `extra` parameter, along with individual algorithm variables.
 This is not available in the Viam app.
 Available constraints all control the topological movement of the moving component along its path.